littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - Username: **admin**
 - Password: **admin**

-### User Tasks Bridge Console
+### UserTasks Bridge Console

-You can log in to the User Tasks Bridge Console at <http://localhost:3000> with these pre-configured users:
+You can log in to the UserTasks Bridge Console at <http://localhost:3000> with these pre-configured users:

 | User          | Password | Role  |
 | ------------- | -------- | ----- |
 | my-admin-user | 1234     | Admin |
 | my-user       | 1234     | User  |

-## Testing User Tasks
+## Testing UserTasks

-You can test the user tasks functionality using these commands:
+You can test the UserTasks functionality using these commands:

 1. Export admin token: